Poisonite/MakeMKV-Auto-Rip/README.md

 This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 Please read the [LICENSE.md](LICENSE.md) file for more info.

-**MakeMKV Auto Rip is not linked in any way to MakeMKV** and as such isn't "official" and the two are not developed by the same people.
+**MakeMKV Auto Rip is not linked in any way to MakeMKV**.
+As such isn't "official", and the two are not developed by the same people.

 ## 🤝 Contributing